Refzlund/apie-monorepo/packages/@api-pipe/README.md

 The pipe can return a response via `@api/responses`, and the pipe will end early.

 The goal of the `@api` is to handle REST api-like infrastructures with typesafety.
 This in my belief, does not limit you to use it outside of REST api-like infrastructures.

-This means responses will be typed.
-You can see what responses a certain pipeline might throw at you.
+This library keeps responses typed.
+You can see what responses a certain pipeline might throw at you, which I think is good for error handling.

+This library is inspired by SvelteKits backend that uses an `event` to distribute `locals` (dependency injection) and other request information. `@api/pipe` is designed to be used outside (and in conjunction with SvelteKit).

 #### **Example**